- Things to Do

 It is unlikely you will be able to book a one-night stay in advance.
 If your stay in Cape May is more spontaneous than planned, we advise being flexible (and if you're being spontaneous, you're probably flexible).
 Even in the summer, you can often find a great place to stay at the last minute if you call around.

-If you must have an ocean view, look for hotels located on Beach Avenue, and ask when booking which room types have ocean views.
+If an ocean view is a must-have, look for hotels and B&Bs located on or near Beach Avenue, which runs parallel to the ocean.
+Ask when booking which room types have ocean views.
 They always come at a premium, so expect a higher price if you want to wake up to the waves.

 The closest you can stay to the beach is across the street.
 There are no accommodations located directly on the beach in Cape May (or any of our neighboring towns).